eunsu-park/solar_magnetogram_denoising/readme.md

 ## To run this code,

-Keras: Change some parameters in option.py (about your environments) and run train.py

-TensorFlow2: Change some parameters in denoising_tf2.ipynb and run the notebook
+GAN: change some parameters in denoising_gan.ipynb (especially first cell), and run it.